 - Minimize contact with harmful materials.
 Use products to protect your skin and wash your hands thoroughly at the end of each shift.
 Use coated cotton gloves, when necessary.

-What Can You Do if You Are Injured on the Job as a Mason?
+What Can You Do if You Are Injured on the Job as a Mason in NYC?

 The first thing to do is to get medical treatment for your injuries.
 If you are covered by workers’ compensation, you should be entitled to benefits, regardless of how the accident occurred or who caused it.
 Workers’ comp will pay for your medical expenses related to the injury and reimburse you for a portion of your lost wages.
 If you were partially or totally disabled by the accident, it will provide disability benefits.